 If making this claim against a family member makes you uncomfortable, that’s natural.
 But should your discomfort keep you from replacing your losses, especially when it comes from insurance that’s paid for to cover them?

 A chief unspoken benefit of having a lawyer you trust is that we take on the things that make you uncomfortable, so you don’t have to.
 We protect your rights to maximum compensation, search for all insurance that could cover your injuries, and handle the insurance representative who’s out to take advantage of you.

 If you’ve got questions about a wreck, we know you need answers.
 That’s why I wrote a free book you can download called I Just Got In A South Carolina Car Accident, Now What?
-And you can always fill out our Get Help Now form to get answers from an experienced South Carolina car accident lawyer.
+And you can always get your questions answered in a free, no pressure strategy session with this Spartanburg, SC car and motorcycle accident attorney.
+Call toll free at 888-230-1841 or fill out a Get Help Now form